Faen668/SNC-Bombs/README.md

 # SNC - Bombs
- Provides a better naming convention for Witcher Gear
+ Provides a better naming convention for Bombs